pekrau/CouchDB2/README.md

 More info: http://docs.couchdb.org/en/latest/api/ddoc/common.html

-- Raises AuthorizationError if not privileged to read.
+- Raises AuthorizationError if not privileged to write.
 - Raise NotFoundError if no such database.
 - Raises IOError if something else went wrong.